autogluon/autogluon/docs/tutorials/image_classification/hpo.md

 We start with specifying the pretrained neural network candidates.
 Given such a list, AutoGluon tries to train different networks from this list to identify the best-performing candidate.
-This is an example of a :class:`autogluon.space.Categorical` search space, in which there are a limited number of values to choose from.
+This is an example of a :class:`autogluon.core.space.Categorical` search space, in which there are a limited number of values to choose from.

 ```{.python .input}
 import gluoncv as gcv